huaminghuangtw/Evergreen-Notes/Permanent-Notes/The Beginner Mindset.md

 ---

+Be brave enough to suck at something new.

+---

 Admitting that you don't have all the answers.
-Embrace the awkwardness of saying “I don't know.” or “This sounds really hard.”
+Normalize the awkwardness of saying:

+* “I don't know.”
+* “This sounds really hard.”
+* “I don't have enough information to have an opinion on that.”

+It's perfectly reasonable.

 ---